KingSlme/unity-comment-cleaner/README.md

 ## Key Features
 * Support for automatic detection of current running Unity Editor processes
-* Support for manual path input to unity Editor directory
+* Support for manual path input to Unity Editor directory

 ## How to Use
 *For Script:*